Health & Safety in Licensed & Certified Child Care Programs

-Licensing helps ensure that child care and early education programs are meeting basic health and safety standards.
-In Minnesota, child care programs are required to be licensed, unless the program falls under a specific exemption (often called a “license-exempt program”).
+Licensing and certification help ensure that child care and early education programs are meeting basic health and safety standards.
+In Minnesota, child care programs are required to be licensed, unless the program falls under a specific exemption (often called a license-exempt program).
 The Minnesota Department of Human Services (DHS) licenses and monitors child care centers, while county/tribal licensing agencies license and monitor family child care programs.
 License-exempt programs must become certified to serve families receiving child care assistance.
 DHS certifies and monitors certified license-exempt programs (often called certified centers).

-In order to be issued a license, programs must show they are able to operate in compliance with licensing requirements.
+To be issued a license or certification, programs must show they are able to operate in compliance with requirements.
 Programs must:

 State and county licensors monitor child care programs to determine whether the programs meet minimum physical environment standards, that background checks are completed on required individuals, and that providers have attended required child care training.
 Read more about licensing requirements for these programs on the DHS website.

-Licensed programs have historically been inspected every two years, though state and county licensors will begin inspecting programs annually beginning in 2018.
-Information about licensed child care programs and licensing inspections is public, so families can view a program’s license history on DHS Licensing Information Lookup.
+Information about licensed and certified child care programs and inspections is public, so families can view a program’s license and certification history on DHS Licensing Information Lookup.
 Read more about understanding licensing records.

-To help protect the health, safety, and wellbeing of children in licensed programs, reports of possible licensing violations and alleged maltreatment are investigated.
+To help protect the health, safety, and wellbeing of children in licensed and certified programs, reports of possible licensing or certification violations and/or alleged maltreatment are investigated.

 Other types of programs are license-exempt because of the limited number of children they care for and/or the relationship the provider has with children in their care.
 Some common examples of these programs, which do not appear in the Parent Aware online search results, include: